alez-repos/shrink-ark-saves/readme.md

 ## Prerequisites

-> **Note**: An alternative is to download the pre-packaged release, which is set up, includes python and is ready to run after you edit the config.yml file.
+> **Note**: An alternative is to download the [pre-packaged release for Windows](https://github.com/alez-repos/shrink-ark-saves/releases/tag/latest), which is set up, includes python and is ready to run after you edit the config.yml file.

 1. **Python Installation**: Ensure Python is installed on your machine.

 2. **Repository Setup**:
    - Clone the GitHub repository.
    - Navigate to the repository directory.